Letters from Lodi

 And I never did have a vocation.
 Instead, I met Randy and we had four wonderful children, and now five grandchildren with another due in October!
 For me, I made the better choice.

 Classic Spaghetti-and-Meatball Wines

 Here's the other thing about spaghetti, especially when you go through the trouble of making meatballs: It's a fantastic dish for wine.
 Red wine, of course.
-In the "old days," before people started getting uppity or connoisseur-ish about wine, the red wine of choice for spaghetti night was Chianti from Italy, which used to be sold in fat bottomed bottles (typically 1-liter or 1.4 liters, called fiascos) wrapped in straw.
-In fact, it always seemed like the cheaper the Chianti — that is, the Chianti reds that were the lightest in color and body, lean, notably tart, and not especially deep in flavor — the better it tasted with spaghetti, tomato sauce and meatballs.
+In the "old days," before people started getting uppity or connoisseur-ish about wine, the red wine of choice for spaghetti night was Chianti from Italy, which used to be sold in fat-bottomed bottles (typically 1-liter or 1.4 liters, called fiascos) wrapped in straw.
+It always seemed like the cheaper the Chianti — that is, the Chianti reds that were the lightest in color and body, lean, notably tart, and not especially deep in flavor — the better it tasted with spaghetti, tomato sauce, and meatballs.

 Heavier or more complex wines that are aged in expensive oak barrels — particularly those made from classic French grapes, like Cabernet Sauvignon or Merlot — are a decent match for spaghetti, but never as good.

 And there's a simple reason for that, which is the palate instinctively knows that when you have a red wine dish in a sauce with the sweetness and sharp acidity of tomatoes (also bearing in mind that the "secret" ingredient in spaghetti sauces has always been sugar, which is needed to balance the sharpness of tomatoes), the best tasting wines are those that are light, lean and a little tart.
 Like classic, cheap Italian Chianti.